erodrigufer/papayaChat/README.md

 1. `make frontEnd`
 2. [If necessary change file permissions of executable `chmod +x frontEnd`] Run executable `./frontEnd`

+## Stopping the back end daemon
+In order to stop a, possibly, long-running instance of the back-end daemon:

+1. Find out the PID of the daemon with `ps -ed | grep papayachat`.
+If there is not an established connection with a client(s), there should be only a single running daemon process (every new client connection creates 2 processes).
+2. Kill all running processes owned by **papayachat**

 ## Debugging with strace
 Useful debugging commands for syscall profilling with **strace**
 ```